r3sist/H3/README.md

 getJsonFromUrlAsArray(string $url): array
 ```

-Returns associative array, or empty array if `null` returned from API request.
+Returns an associative array, or an empty array if `null` returned from API request.
 Throws `\Exception` on JSON or request errors.

 # Developer notes